Network Access Control

 Both individual IP addresses (e.g., 203.0.113.10) and CIDR notation (e.g., 198.51.100.0/24) are supported.

-What happens if I set a restriction that excludes my current IP?
+What happens if I set a restriction that excludes my current IP address?

-You will not be fully locked out.
-Network Access Control restrictions only apply to API and integration endpoints, not the Monte Carlo web application.
-You can always log into the Monte Carlo UI and use the API Explorer to update or remove the restriction.
+If the restriction is on the API or an integration scope, you will not be fully locked out — you can still log into the Monte Carlo web application and use the API Explorer to update or remove the restriction.

 How does the global scope interact with scope-specific restrictions?